reactjs/react.dev/content/tutorial/tutorial.md

 You can now skip the second setup option, and go to the [Overview](#overview) section to get an overview of React.

-### Setup Option 2: Create a Local Development Environment
+### Setup Option 2: Local Development Environment

 **This is completely optional and not required for this tutorial!**

 This setup requires more work but allows you to complete the tutorial using an editor of your choice.
 Here are the steps to follow:

 1. Make sure you have a recent version of [Node.js](https://nodejs.org/en/) installed.
 2. Follow the [installation instructions](/docs/add-react-to-a-new-app.html) to create a new project.